 Sweating is how the body keeps cool.
 Anhidrosis describes the inability to sweat.
 This symptom can affect a small or large area of the body.
 It may be due to an underlying condition, a medication, or blocked or injured sweat glands.

-If someone cannot sweat at all, or cannot sweat across a large area of their body, this could be dangerous.
-A person with this symptom should speak to a doctor.
+If someone cannot sweat — either at all or across a large area of their body — this could be dangerous.
+A person with this symptom should speak with a healthcare professional.

 Diabetes

-According to the International Diabetes Federation, people with diabetes may feel more sensitive to the heat than others.
-This happens for several reasons:
+The International Diabetes Federation explains that people with diabetes may be more sensitive to heat than people without the condition.
+This can be due to:

-- Dehydration: People with diabetes become dehydrated more quickly during hot weather.
+• Dehydration: People with diabetes become dehydrated more quickly during hot weather.
 Not drinking enough liquids can also raise blood glucose levels, which causes a person to urinate more.
-This exacerbates dehydration further.
+This further exacerbates dehydration.

-- Complications: Diabetes can cause complications that damage the blood vessels and nerves, which, in turn, may affect a person’s sweat glands.
-This may mean a person sweats less, making it more difficult for them to stay cool.
+• Complications: Diabetes can cause complications that damage the blood vessels and nerves, which, in turn, may affect a person’s sweat glands.
+As a result, a person may sweat less, making it more difficult for them to stay cool.

-According to the CDC, symptoms of diabetes include:
+According to the CDC, the symptoms of diabetes include:

-People may feel hot for a variety of other reasons, including:
+People may feel hot for a variety of other reasons.

 Pregnancy and menstrual cycles

-According to the National Health Service in the United Kingdom, it is relatively common for pregnant women to feel hotter than usual.
-This occurs due to hormonal changes, which increase blood supply to the skin’s surface.
+The National Health Service (NHS) in the United Kingdom states that it is relatively common to feel hotter than usual during pregnancy and to sweat more.
+Hormonal changes, which increase blood supply to the skin’s surface, are responsible for these symptoms.

-Pregnant women may also sweat more.
-It is common for temperature to rise during the ovulation stage of the menstrual cycle.
+It is also common for the body temperature to rise during the luteal phase of the menstrual cycle, which begins after ovulation.

 Menopause and perimenopause

-Females may experience hot flashes during, before, and after the menopause.
-According to the National Institute on Aging (NIA), hot flashes occur due to changing estrogen levels.
+People may experience hot flashes during, before, and after menopause.
+The National Institute on Aging (NIA) explains that hot flashes occur due to changing estrogen levels.
 Hot flashes may last anywhere from 30 seconds to 10 minutes.
 Other symptoms of a hot flash include:

 Medications

-The International Hyperhidrosis Society list a wide range of medications that can cause heat or sweating as a side effect.
+The International Hyperhidrosis Society lists a wide range of medications that can cause heat or sweating as a side effect.
 Medications that might cause a person to feel hot include:

-If a person thinks that their medication might be causing side effects, they can speak to their doctor to discuss their options.
+If a person thinks that their medication might be causing side effects, they can speak with a healthcare professional to discuss their options.

 The treatment for feeling hot without a fever depends on the underlying cause.

-People who feel hot due to environmental or lifestyle factors, such as sun exposure, may feel better if they adjust their daily routines.
-The CDC recommend:
+People who feel hot due to environmental or lifestyle factors, such as sun exposure or dietary habits, may feel better if they adjust their daily routine.
+The CDC recommends:

-These strategies may also help pregnant women and those who are experiencing hot flashes.
+These strategies may also help people who are pregnant and those experiencing hot flashes.

 People who feel hot due to anxiety or stress may also benefit from relaxation techniques that calm the nervous system.